CesarCaramazana/LossFunctions_zoo/README.md

-So far, the loss functions implemented are:
+So far, the loss functions available here are:

 **Cross Entropy**:
 Computes the cross entropy between a prediction and a target.